Top 10 Reasons to Visit Daytona Beach

 1. 'World Center of Racing' There are plenty of things to be proud of and fueling the need for speed is an accomplishment we don’t mind bragging about.
 Legends of the sport began racing on our beaches in the early 1900’s and they continue racing towards championships today at Daytona International Speedway.
 This mecca of motorsports is getting even bigger with the Speedway’s newest expansion project – Daytona Rising - and the addition of a new attraction, Motorsports Hall of Fame of America.
 Race fans will rejoice over the $400 million overhaul creating a world-class facility with premium amenities and unparalleled conveniences and experiences.

-See more of NASCAR Driver Danica Patrick talking about her favorite things to do in Daytona Beach!
+See more videos of NASCAR Driver Danica Patrick talking about her favorite things to do in Daytona Beach!

 2. Festival Capital of Florida One big thing that makes Daytona Beach stand out is our flair for festivals.
 Daytona Beach takes claim to the title of Festival Capital of Florida for good reason with festivals and events taking place here year round.